Skip to main content UVA Health logo of UVA Health

 Premature Formula

 You can use premature formula for your full-term baby safely for a few weeks.
 Only use this if there’s no other choice.
-If do go this route, only use Neosure or Enfacare.
+If you do go this route, only use Neosure or Enfacare.

 Other Milk